100+ Bible Verses About Prayer

 Just as God guided you safely through the narrow caverns of COVID’s threat, he will guide you out into the safe harbor of a new normal.

 Let’s dig into seven actions church leaders can take to reopen effectively, safely, and smoothly.

-Liaison with your local police, fire, and volunteer groups to ensure that your reopening strategies and plans on returning to church after COVID 19 are in compliance with local, state, and federal law.
+Liaison with your local police, fire, and volunteer groups to ensure that your reopening strategies and plans to reopen church after COVID-19 are in compliance with local, state, and federal law.
 The Apostle Paul commends this to churches as well: